 Chrome has many useful features built in, including extensions, translation in the browser, themes, and more.
 Learn more about Chrome's newest and most-loved features.

-The Chrome team is delighted to announce the promotion of Chrome 41 to the stable channel for Windows, Mac and Linux.
-Chrome 41.0.2272.76 contains a number of fixes and improvements, including:
+The Chrome team is delighted to announce the promotion of Chrome 74 to the stable channel for Windows, Mac and Linux.
+This will roll out over the coming days/weeks.

 Security Fixes and Rewards

 Note: Access to bug details and links may be kept restricted until a majority of users are updated with a fix.
 We will also retain restrictions if the bug exists in a third party library that other projects similarly depend on, but haven’t yet fixed.